Slavery and Human Trafficking Statement

-Our success is tied in part to the trust that people place in us to deliver our products and services in the right way – so for us, acting ethically and responsibly is not only the right thing to do, but also the right way to do business.
+Our success is tied in part to the trust that people place in us to deliver our products and services in the right way – so for us, acting ethically and responsibly is not only the right thing to do but also the right way to do business.
 We have a Code of Conduct that reflects these core values and serves as an important guide for our choices and actions.

 Code of Conduct

 We have a Code of Conduct which sets out our commitment to ensuring that our employees are treated fairly and with dignity.
-We recognise that our employees’ continuing success as individuals, colleagues and a company depends on all of us treating each other with respect and upholding the highest professional and ethical standards.
+We recognize that our employees’ continuing success as individuals, colleagues and a company depends on all of us treating each other with respect and upholding the highest professional and ethical standards.

 All of our employees are required to attest to the Code of Conduct on an annual basis.

-In addition, we have Whistleblower Procedures in place to encourage employees to speak up or raise concerns when they see conduct which could be viewed as dishonest, unethical or unlawful.
+In addition, we have Whistleblower Procedures in place to encourage employees to speak up or raise concerns when they see conduct which could be viewed as dishonest, unethical, or unlawful.

 Supplier Policies on Modern Slavery and Human Trafficking

-The Supplier Code of Conduct documents the principles, guidelines and expectations for establishing and maintaining a business relationship with us.
+The Supplier Code of Conduct documents the principles, guidelines, and expectations for establishing and maintaining a business relationship with us.
 We are committed to partnerships with suppliers that share our dedication to conducting business in a legal, ethical, and social responsible manner.

-Our Supplier Code of Conduct includes guidelines requiring suppliers to be committed to high standards of ethical conduct when dealing with workers, their suppliers, customer and other third parties.
+Our Supplier Code of Conduct includes guidelines requiring suppliers to be committed to high standards of ethical conduct when dealing with workers, their suppliers, customer, and other third parties.
 Suppliers are also expected to be committed to and have respect for the protection and preservation of human rights.
-Supplier’s values and business principles must be consistent with the United Nations Declaration of Human Rights.
+Suppliers’ values and business principles must be consistent with the United Nations Declaration of Human Rights.
 Suppliers are expected to comply with applicable international and local legal requirements in their countries of operation.

 Our standard supplier contracts require our Suppliers and their staff to act in accordance with our Supplier Code of Conduct.

-Human Rights / Labour and Employment Laws
+Human Rights / Labor and Employment Laws

 Suppliers must be committed to and have respect for the protection and preservation of human rights.
 While it is the responsibility of each supplier to define its own policy and approach to the issue of human rights, suppliers’ values and business principles must be consistent with that of Securitief and the United Nations Declaration of Human Rights.
 Suppliers are expected to comply with applicable international and local legal requirements in their countries of operation.

-We are proud of our stance as an ethical company which believes in doing well by doing good for society.
+We are proud of our stance as an ethical company that believes in doing well by doing good for society.
 We endorse the principles of the Act and have a number of policies in place which include provisions designed to eradicate modern slavery from our business and supply chains.